Menu

 What are the interest rates on retirement mortgages?

-The interest rates are very similar to the rates offered to younger people, between 4 and 4.7%.
+The interest rates are very similar to those offered to younger people, ranging from 4% to 4.7%.

 Are retirement interest-only mortgages a good idea?